Many-body quantum boomerang effect: Introduction

 \section{Introduction}

 Anderson localization (AL), i.e. inhibition of transport, is one of the most famous phenomena in disordered systems \cite{Anderson1958}.
-It was successfully observed in many experiments, including quantum systems \cite{Roati2008, Billy2008, Chabe2008, Jendrzejewski2012, Manai2015, Semeghini2015}, light \cite{Chabanov2000, Schwartz2007}, and sound waves \cite{Hu2008} among many others.
+It was successfully observed in many experiments, including quantum systems \cite{Roati2008, Billy2008, Chabe2008, Jendrzejewski2012, Manai2015, Semeghini2015,White2020}, light \cite{Chabanov2000, Schwartz2007}, and sound waves \cite{Hu2008} among many others.
 Despite the many years since the first work on AL, a new phenomenon has recently been discovered that is a direct manifestation of localization: the quantum boomerang effect (QBE) \cite{Prat2019}.
 The new phenomenon involves the dynamics of wave packets with non-zero initial velocity evolving in Anderson localized systems.
+Being related to Anderson localization, the boomerang effect should exist for any type of waves exhibiting Anderson localization.
+In the following, for concreteness, we study the QBE for the Schr\"{o}dinger equation.

 In an Anderson localized system, as shown in \cite{Prat2019}, the center of mass (CM) of a quantum wave packet with an initial velocity, on average, returns to its initial position.
 This behavior is very different from that observed for the classical counterpart: a classical particle will randomize its velocity and, on average, localize after traveling a finite distance (a transport mean free path).
-The QBE is a genuine quantum phenomenon occurring in one and higher-dimensional Anderson localized systems \cite{Prat2019}, as well as generalized systems including {the} kicked rotor \cite{Tessieri2021}, systems without time-reversal symmetry \cite{Janarek2022}, and non-Hermitian systems \cite{Macri22}.
+The QBE is a genuine quantum phenomenon occurring in one and higher-dimensional Anderson localized systems \cite{Prat2019}, as well as generalized systems including {the} kicked rotor \cite{Tessieri2021}, systems without time-reversal symmetry \cite{Janarek2022}, see also \cite{Macri22}, and non-Hermitian systems \cite{Noronha22}.
 Recently, the QBE was observed in a quantum kicked rotor experiment \cite{Sajjad2021}, where the U-turn of the average momentum was reported.

+Consider an Anderson localized one-dimensional system with {the} Hamiltonian $H = p^2/2m + V(x)$, where $V(x)$ is a {disordered potential} \cite{Prat2019}.
+We define the average CM as